CS-4388-Fall-2024/Syllabus/README.md

 University policy is to provide, on a flexible and individualized basis, reasonable accommodations to students who have documented disability conditions (e.g., physical, learning, psychiatric, vision, hearing, or systemic) that may affect their ability to participate in course activities or to meet course requirements.
 Students with disabilities are encouraged to contact the [Office of Disability Services](https://www.ods.txst.edu/) to discuss individual needs for accommodations.

 If you have already been working with the Office of Disability Services and have a letter from them to help direct your instructors on to set you up for success, then please send that to me at the beginning of the semester.
-In many cases, you will find that this course is already designed to be accessible for students that would benefit from additional flexibility (e.g., non-timed quizzes instead of large exams, flexible late policy on programming assignments, etc.).
+In many cases, you will find that this course is already designed to be accessible for students that would benefit from additional flexibility (e.g., non-timed quizzes, flexible late policy on programming assignments, etc.).
 However, if additional accommodations are necessary, I will make every reasonable effort to make sure this class is a good experience for you.

 ## Acknowledgments